 Major GM Foods Manufacturers

-While a number of companies have a keen interest in the use of biotechnology for the creation of genetically modified (GM) seeds, there is likely no bigger company with more passion for biotechnology than Monsanto.
-Monsanto is a key manufacturer of GM foods although other manufacturers have generally followed behind the company.
+While a number of companies have a keen interest in the use of biotechnology for the creation of genetically modified (GM) seeds, companies like Bayer (which acquired Monsanto in 2018) remain major players.
+Historically, Monsanto was a key manufacturer of GM foods although other manufacturers have generally followed behind the company.

 The company has a long and controversial history of GM technology and related manufacturing practices, complete with supporters and protestors against the company's approach to GM foods and their products, which are now used around the globe.